 Now more than ever, as organizational cultures evolve and reset during this pandemic, Culture as a Service should be viewed as a driver for value — measuring it in order to be able to manage it, assess potential areas of cultural friction, and then ultimately optimize it.
 The importance of aligning on culture fit during M&A activity could mean the difference between a smooth integration and success or undue stress, financial loss, and failure.

 Don’t let culture be an afterthought.
-For a better idea of how to take culture into account during merger and acquisition planning — the pitfalls to avoid, how to assess it, and ways to support a culture in which employee engagement, collaboration, and productivity continue to increase during a time of change — we just need 12 minutes and we’ll show you the value of building culture analytics into your strategy.
+For a better idea of how to take culture into account during merger and acquisition planning — the pitfalls to avoid, how to assess it, and ways to support a culture in which employee engagement, team collaboration, and productivity continue to increase during a time of change — we just need 12 minutes and we’ll show you the value of using cloud collaboration tools.